meteor/meteor/content/testing.md

 Now we can run the tests with `meteor npm test`.

-<h3 id="using-circle-ci">Circle CI</h3>
+<h3 id="using-circle-ci">CircleCI</h3>

-[Circle](https://circleci.com) is a great continuous integration service that allows us to run (possibly time consuming) tests on every push to a repository like GitHub.
+[CircleCI](https://circleci.com) is a great continuous integration service that allows us to run (possibly time consuming) tests on every push to a repository like GitHub.
 To use it with the the commandline test we've defined above, we can follow their standard [getting started tutorial](https://circleci.com/docs/getting-started) and use a `circle.yml` file similar to this:

 ```yaml
 machine: